DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 <figcaption>Screenshot of Mosaic version 1.2.</figcaption>
 </figure>

 Mosaic was a marked shift.
-It was the first browser to display images in line with the rest of the content and was notably easier to setup.
+It was the first browser to display images in line with the rest of the content and was notably easier to set up.
 As with all things in this early stage of the web, it didn't stay stagnant for long.
 Towards the end of 1994, Mosaic began losing its dominance to a new player.
 Netscape.

 Inspired by the success of Mosaic, Netscape very quickly made a name for itself in the browser arena.
 It introduced showing content as it downloaded, which made it preferable for the average dial-up user who previously had to wait for the entire page to load before it would display.
 Its flagship browser, Netscape Navigator, was one of the first to support JavaScript.